 The Subject Lands are generally bound by Tenth Line Road to the east, Wall Road to the south, Mer-Bleue Road to the west and Phase 4 to 6 of Mattamy's Summerside West residential subdivision (City File No. D07-16-17-0028) to the north, as shown in Figure 1.
-The Subject Lands have frontages of approximately 446 metres along Tenth Line Road, 416 metres along Wall Road, and 42 metres along Mer Bleue Road, and a total area of approximately 51 hectares.
+The Subject Lands have frontages of approximately 446 metres along Tenth Line Road and 416 metres along Wall Road, and a total area of approximately 51 hectares.
 The frontage along Tenth Line Road is broken into three parts due to existing properties owned by others.